Twisted (2004 film): Cast

+Production

+In February 2002, it was announced producer Arnold Kopelson and Paramount Pictures were in the process of negotiating a just under seven figure purchase of Sarah Thorp's spec script Blackout about the daughter of a serial killer who now works as a cop and comes to fear she might be a suspect in a rash of killings she's investigating.
+In August of that year, it was announced Philip Kaufman was set to direct (and had provided some uncredited rewrites to the script) with Ashley Judd, Andy Garcia and Samuel L. Jackson as the leads with shooting taking place in San Francisco, California.

 Reception

 Critical response

-Despite its well-established director and cast, Twisted received almost universally negative reviews, with a rating of 2% on Rotten Tomatoes based on reviews from 135 critics with an average score of 3.00/10.
-The website's critical consensus states: "An implausible, overheated potboiler that squanders a stellar cast, Twisted is a clichéd, risible whodunit."
+Despite its well-established director and cast, Twisted was almost universally panned by critics.
 The film is one of the lowest-rated on the site.

 William Thomas writing for Empire magazine described the role-reversal of the film as "contrived", while allowing that the film "may dole out a few guilty pleasures".

 Box office

 The film earned $25,198,598 in the United States and Canada and $15,756,005 in other territories for a combined worldwide gross of $40,954,603—well below the film's production budget of $50 million.